Overview of the Small Cabin Building Materials

 Doors and Windows

 It is easier to use pre-made doors and windows.
-I used second-hand doors and windows obtained for free from the local renovation company.Posts
+I used second-hand doors and windows obtained for free from a local renovation company.Posts

-You may choose to use posts as cabin foundation option (in case of a ground slope), for the support of the roof in some structures (i.e. gazebo, veranda), etc.Since posts come in contact with the ground, they must be decay resistant.
+You may choose to use posts as a cabin foundation option (in case of sloping ground), or for the support of the roof in some structures (i.e., gazebo, veranda).Since posts come in contact with the ground, they must be decay-resistant.
 Here are some options and points of consideration:

-- Cedar - naturally resistant wood (pre-made posts or debarked tree trunks)
+- Cedar (pre-made posts or debarked tree trunks)

-- Cedar has natural chemical which makes it decay resistant.
-You don't need to treat it against decay.
+- Cedar has a natural chemical which makes it decay-resistant.
+Therefore, it needs no additional treatment.

-- If you use tree trunks you do need to skin/debark it before digging into the ground.
-Debarking cedar is fairly easy - the bark peals off once you "catch" it with axe or heavy duty knife.
+- If you use tree trunks, you do need to skin/debark them before placing them into the ground.
+Debarking cedar is fairly easy.
+The bark peals off once you "catch" it with an axe or heavy duty knife.

 Tip:

 Cedar is a good option if you have cedar trees growing on your property.
 This was my choice for posts in many cases.
-Look for them when clearing the site.
+Look for them when clearing your site.

 Paint